Assessing the dynamical assumptions in Tsirelson inequality tests of non-classicality in harmonic oscillators: Assessing the Dynamical Assumption

 \section{Assessing the Dynamical Assumption}

-\subsection{General Framework}
+\subsection{General framework}

 We now come to the main issue, which is assessing the degree to which the dynamical assumptions behind the Tsirelson inequality hold.
 As discussed, like many other classical phenomena, uniform precession and its closely-related assumptions have no unique definition in quantum theory.
 We will therefore explore a number of inequivalent implementations which entail different measurement techniques to check it.
-Specifically, we will implement the following procedure in a number of different ways:
+Our first method involves demonstrating an explicit connection between $\langle A \rangle$ and the probability of zero sign changes, L1 (Eqs. \ref{L1 A} and \ref{L1 B}), which should be zero classically.
+Our second method stems from the interesting observation that a weaker condition of setting merely the difference $q(+,+,+)-q(-,-,-)$ to be zero also leads to the Tsirelson inequality, as we shall show, and thus this may also be considered a measure of uniform precession.